Shopping Cart

 3) Improve Vital Organ's Function

 The important nutrients in the traditional Japanese diet support and improve vital physiological functions.
-The high content of omega 3s in the fish decreases the bad cholesterol level and promotes high density or good cholesterol concentration in the body - that helps the prevention of type 2 diabetes and promotes cardiovascular functions.
-Furthermore, green tea consumption per traditional Japanese diet recommendation delay or improve the symptoms of neurodegenerative diseases such as Alzheimer's and Parkinson's disease.
+The high content of omega 3s in the fish decreases the bad cholesterol level and promotes high density or good cholesterol concentration in the body - that helps promote cardiovascular functions.
+Furthermore, green tea consumption per traditional Japanese diet recommendation delay or improve the symptoms of neurodegenerative diseases.

 Conclusion: